Jagadishpediredla/savery-/README.md

 ## 13️⃣ Versioning & Changelog

 -   **v1.0.0 (Initial Version)**
-    -   Initial project setup with Next.js, React, Tailwind CSS, and Genkit.
+    -   Initial project setup with Next.js, React, Tailwind CSS.
     -   Basic app shell with a sidebar and main content area.
-    -   Placeholder pages for Dashboard, Accounts, Investments, Visualizer, and Settings.
+    -   Placeholder pages for Dashboard, Accounts, Investments, and Settings.
 -   **Changelog (Recent Updates)**:
     -   **UI Overhaul**: Implemented a new dark theme with a pinkish-neon accent.
 Applied glassmorphism effects to all cards, modals, and popups for a consistent, modern look.
     -   **Dashboard Redesign**: Added `BalanceOverview` and `SpendingChart` to the dashboard.
     -   **Account Page Layout**: Created a standardized `AccountPageLayout` with charts, now used by Needs, Wants, and Savings pages.
     -   **Investments Upgrade**: Added `PortfolioAllocation` and `GoalProgress` components.
+    -   **Map Feature**: Removed Leaflet and replaced it with OpenLayers for a stable, interactive transaction map.
+    -   **AI Removal**: Removed the Visualizer AI feature to streamline the application's focus on core financial tracking.
-    -   **Bug Fixes**: Resolved multiple hydration errors, a chart container error, and a module import error.
+    -   **Bug Fixes**: Resolved multiple hydration errors, chart container errors, module import errors, and map initialization errors.
     -   **Layout Fix**: Corrected sidebar layout issues to prevent the main content from overlapping with the sidebar.
     -   **Firebase Integration**: Connected the app to Firebase Realtime Database for live data synchronization.
 Added data seeding and clearing functionality.
-    -   **AI Upgrade**: Transformed the AI into a `financialAssistant` that uses tools to fetch and analyze live data from Firebase, providing conversational and data-rich responses.